eszterkv/eszter.space/books.md

   {
     title: 'Drinking — A Love Story',
     author: 'Caroline Knapp',
-    quote: 'For a long time, when it's working, the drink feels like a path to a kind of self-enlightenment, something that turns us into the person we wish to be, or the person we think we are.
+    quote: 'For a long time, when it’s working, the drink feels like a path to a kind of self-enlightenment, something that turns us into the person we wish to be, or the person we think we are.
 In some ways the dynamic is simple: alcohol makes everything better, until it makes everything worse.', },
   {
     title: 'Infidel',